quicwg/base-drafts/draft-ietf-quic-invariants.md

 QUIC version 1.
 This is not an exhaustive list; it is intended to be illustrative only.

-The following statements are NOT guaranteed to be true for every QUIC version:
+**Any and all of the following statements can be false for a given QUIC version:**

 * QUIC uses TLS {{QUIC-TLS}} and some TLS messages are visible on the wire